valeriaoshiro/Minesweeper/README.md

 Click here to play the game

 ## Next steps:
-Will impletement an easy button for 8x8 board with 10 mines and a hard button for a 16x16 board with 40 mines.
+Will implemement an expert button for 16x30 board with 99 mines.